s-abbas/robnptests/paper/paper.md

 In case of data with many ties (e.g. caused by discrete sampling), the ties may carry over to the permutation distribution.
 This can happen in real-world applications when the measurements are rounded or stem from discrete distributions and may lead to a loss in power or conservative tests.
 Additionally, the robust scale estimators may become zero, so that the test statistic cannot be calculated.
-Both issues can be addressed by adding random noise from a uniform distribution with a small variance to each observation [@FriGat07rank].
+Both issues can be addressed by adding random noise from a uniform distribution with a small variance to each observation ("wobbling", see @FriGat07rank).

 A more detailed overview of the implemented tests and corresponding test statistics can be found in the vignette `vignette("robnptests")`.